ejfox/website/content/blog/md/nypd-ccrb-complaint-clusters.md

 [Adi Cohen](https://twitter.com/adico11) has pioneered a method of [combining Gephi with CrowdTangle](https://help.crowdtangle.com/en/articles/4495952-network-mapping-with-gephi-and-crowdtangle) to analyze the network of groups and pages sharing links.

 ### Provenance
-The [NYCLU](https://www.nyclu.org/en/campaigns/nypd-misconduct-database) received this data from the CCRB as a result of a FOIL (Freedom of Information Law) request and released it on [their GitHub page](https://github.com/new-york-civil-liberties-union/NYPD-Misconduct-Complaint-Database-Updated).
+WNYC/Gothamist received the data in response to a Freedom of Information Law request and provided me an excel file for analysis.

 ## The Dataset